 Nonbinary names reflect this fluid understanding of gender.

-In many cases, this means they won’t be names traditionally associated with being male or female but that might not always be the case.
+They won’t typically be names traditionally associated with being male or female but that might not always be the case.

 Gender-neutral names are names that are given fairly equally to both girls and boys.